duclong1311/duclong1311/README.md

 ## 📈 My Certificates

-![Responsive web design]
+Responsive web design

-![JavaScript aglorithms and data structures]
+JavaScript aglorithms and data structures

-You can take a look at: ![ttps://www.freecodecamp.org/duclong1311]
+You can take a look at: ![www.freecodecamp.org/duclong1311]

 ---